Last Updated on November 24, 2021 by DMEditor

 Speaking of which, Sendlane was built to email marketing experts to take digital campaigns to the next level.
 And that entails combining smart email functionalities with marketing automation, contact list management, layout design, and real-time reporting.

-When we dive deeper, it turns out Sendlane goes above and beyond typical newsletter and autoresponder functionalities to offer advanced stuff like deep data integrations, event tracking, extensive multi-variable segmentation, tagging, behavior-based automation, etc.
+When we dive deeper, it turns out Sendlane goes above and beyond typical newsletter and autoresponder functionalities to offer advanced stuff like deep data integrations, event tracking (real-time tracking), extensive multi-variable segmentation, tagging, behavior-based automation, etc.

 In all fairness, therefore, this is not your ordinary email marketing solution.
 Sendlane seemingly packs the functionalities you’d need to build, run and manage dynamically intelligent email marketing campaigns.